Last Updated on October 25, 2023

 1. KBD67 Lite

-KBD67 Lite is a custom mechanical keyboard that requires a 1.75u right shift key, this is the right shift size below the standard which should be 2.75u.
+KBD67 Lite is a custom mechanical keyboard that features a 1.75u right shift key, which differs from the standard 2.75u size.

 2. Ikki68 Aurora

-This is a custom mechanical keyboard with non-standard keycaps sizes.
-The number of keycaps already meets the requirements as a 65% mechanical keyboard, but the size is almost the same as a standard 75% mechanical keyboard.
+Ikki68 Aurora is another custom mechanical keyboard with non-standard keycap sizes.
+While it’s a 65% mechanical keyboard, its keycap sizes are nearly the same as those of a standard 75% mechanical keyboard.

 Where to Buy Keycaps

 To acquire quality keycap sets, several reputable websites are recommended:

 - Mechanicalkeyboards.com: This is the official source for Cherry Profile keycaps from GMK.